MG Law

 • Manage properties or other assets on your behalf.

-We provide full legal assistance worldwide, allowing you to issue a Power of Attorney from your home country.
-Here’s how we manage the process:
+MG Law provides full legal assistance worldwide, allowing you to issue a Power of Attorney in Italy from your home country:

-1. Consultation to assess your specific needs and country requirements.
+1. Consultation — We assess your specific needs and country requirements.

-2. Drafting the PoA in compliance with Italian law.
+2. Drafting — We prepare the Power of Attorney in full compliance with Italian law.

-3. Sending the document via email for notarization or legalization in your country.
+3. Sending — We send the document via email for notarization or legalization in your country.

-4. Coordinating with Notaries, Consulates, or Public Offices abroad.
+4. Coordination — We liaise with Notaries, Consulates, or Public Offices abroad.

-5. Receiving the signed and legalized PoA by courier.
+5. Reception — We receive the signed and legalized document by courier.

-Processing times vary by country and can range from 2 to 6 weeks.
+Processing times vary by country and range from 2 to 6 weeks.

 Key Benefits for Foreign Investors